TraderStatus.com __________ Why Form Your Own Entity?

 As a trader you need to form a separate trading entity for the following reasons:

-• For a situation where the individual might not (or can not) be treated as "a trader" by the IRS because he or she earns a living from activities in addition to her trading activities, such as:
+• For a situation where the individual might not (or cannot) be treated as "a trader" by the IRS because he or she earns a living from activities in addition to her trading activities, such as:

 • receiving income from a full-time W-2 wage job